 Prioritize animal health

 Now that you know a little more about holistic veterinary care, you can decide whether it’s right for you and your pet.
 It’s really a matter of preference.
-Plenty of pets have had wonderful success with both traditional and holistic approaches.
+Plenty of pets have had wonderful success with both traditional and holistic vet care.
 And don’t forget that you play an important role in your animal’s well-being.

 Good nutrition, a safe environment, and proper grooming are all important for keeping your pet healthy.
 Learn more about how to ensure your household creatures thrive by reading our article, “Taking Care of Animals: Pro Tips for Pet Owners.”